Infrared4Arduino — Yet another infrared library for the Arduino

 My goal is to write excellent code, even though I do not always succeed :-).
 "Everything as simple as possible, but not simpler."
 Cleanliness, logical structure, readability and maintainability are the most important requirements.
 Efficiency (runtime and/or space) is also important, although it normally comes on second place.
 [The Arduino Style Guide](https://www.arduino.cc/en/Reference/APIStyleGuide) has different goals (essentially optimizing for novice programmers, "Some of these run counter to professional programming practice").
 It is therefore not given priority in this project.

 The main documentation for the classes is found in the source files themselves.
 It can be extracted to a browse-able documentation using the program Doxygen.
 After installing the program, fire up the program in the source directory.
 It will generate documentation in a subdirectory apidoc.
-To browse, open apidoc/index.html in a browser.
+To browse, open the just created apidoc/index.html in a browser.
+For convenience, API documentation of the current official version is also found here.

 The documentation is written for the user of the library, not the developer.
 For this reason, the file Arduino.h has been deliberately excluded from the documentation, to keep it centered on the main issues for the programming on the target system.